 After our friends at My Life in Germany wrote about their experience with having a baby in Germany, we’re here to talk about the dirty details when it comes to what insurance does and does not cover!

 The Krankenkassen (public health funds) cover all necessary pregnancy care and do not discriminate based on pre-existing conditions.
 (Yes, pregnancy is unfortunately considered a “pre-existing condition” in health insurance terms…) So if you’re already pregnant and applying for health insurance, this is the option we would generally recommend.

 If you’re planning to get pregnant, then public insurance is a great option as well.
-The Krankenkassen cover your prenatal appointments, as well as delivery room costs and any related hospital stays.
-They also partially cover exercise and physical therapy options, such as pre-natal yoga and pelvic floor rehabilitation through a wide range of Praeventionskurse (preventive care courses).
+The Krankenkassen covers your prenatal appointments, as well as delivery room costs and any related hospital stays.
+They also partially cover exercise and physical therapy options, such as prenatal yoga and pelvic floor rehabilitation through a wide range of Praeventionskurse (preventive care courses).

 After your child is born, you’ll be able to insure them at no extra cost through your public insurer.
 Parents earning below Є65,000/year do not have to pay for public health insurance during their Elternzeit (maternity or paternity leave), while those earning above that amount have to continue paying around Є160/month.